Self-incrimination: China

-Indian law
+India

 In India, under Article 20 (3) of the Constitution, the defendant has the right against self-incrimination, but witnesses are not given the same right.
 A defendant must be informed of their rights before making any statements that may incriminate them.
 Defendants must not be compelled to give any statements.
 In the case that a defendant is pressured into giving a statement that is self-incriminating, the statement will not be admissible in a court of law.
 The Code of Criminal Procedure and the Indian Constitution give defendants the Right to Silence, i.e. the right to withhold self-incriminating information to authorities.
-The defendant must inform the authorities that he or she is exercising their Right to Silence; withholding information is not considered using their right to withhold information that can potentially be self-incriminating.
+Defendants must inform the authorities that they are exercising their Right to Silence; withholding information is not considered using their right to withhold information that can potentially be self-incriminating.
 In order to exercise their right to remain silent, the defendant must verbally and clearly state that they are doing so.
 For example, a defendant can say, "I am exercising my right to remain silent and will not be answering any further questions."
 Article 20 (3) does not pertain to those who made a confession willingly without being intimidated or coerced into making such statement.

-English and Welsh law

-The right against self-incrimination originated in England and Wales.
-In countries deriving their laws as an extension of the history of English Common Law, a body of law has grown around the concept of providing individuals with the means to protect themselves from self-incrimination.
+United Kingdom

+England and Wales

+The current statutory basis for the privilege against self-incrimination for defendants in criminal trials in England and Wales is the Criminal Evidence Act 1898 s1(2) (as amended):